jpgaertner/dynamics_1_notebooks/README.txt

 pip install cdsapi

-4. now the cdsapi client can be used, i.e. the line import cdsapi will work.
+4. Now the cdsapi client can be used, i.e. the line import cdsapi will work.

+5. Use the notebook '0. download data to file (optional)'